 First Pick: The Nikon 35 mm AF-S DX f/1.8G

 The prime lens is definitely the accessory of choice for the portrait photographer.
 The best on the market for your D3400 is the Nikon 35 mm AF-S DX f/1.8G lens.
 This lens is bright and extremely lightweight, and best of all it is very affordable.
-The main advantage of this lens is the 1.8 maximum aperture which allows the camera to shoot amazing pictures even in low-light condition.
+The main advantage of this lens is the 1.8 maximum aperture which allows the camera to shoot amazing pictures even in low-light conditions.
 The other feature portrait photographers need is the SWM for silent auto-focusing.
 This lens allows your D3400 to perform like a higher-end camera in various lighting conditions.

 Second Pick: The Nikon 50mm AF-S NIKKOR FX f/1.8G